 Bike helmet safety standards and testing

 Bike helmet standards set minimum requirements for important things like impact management and strap strength.
 You can tell which standards a helmet meets by looking inside your helmet for the standard certification stickers.
-If you see the sticker, that means the helmet has met that standard’s minimum requirements.
+If you see the sticker, this means that the helmet has met that standard’s minimum requirements.

-ASTM is the American Society for Testing and Materials, a non-governmental standards setting organization.
+ASTM is the American Society for Testing and Materials, a non-governmental standards-setting organisation.
 An ASTM sticker indicates that the helmet also passes the ASTM standard.

 If you’re going to buy a helmet, make it

 the Circuit WaveCel

 Meet the new Circuit WaveCel – a go-anywhere, do-anything helmet built for every kind of ride.
 Its streamlined profile keeps it aerodynamic, and lightweight construction stays comfortable for long rides.
 Best of all, it includes the WaveCel collapsible cellular structure that lines the inside of your Bontrager helmet.
 It’s designed to be more effective than traditional foam helmets in protecting your head from injuries caused by certain cycling accidents.

 Learn about Circuit WaveCel ** link to editorial page added when available

 Every country has its own helmet laws, and in the US, there is no federal law requiring the use of bicycle helmets.
 National, local and regional laws on bicycle helmet use may vary, so consult the local rules and regulations where you live and ride.
 If you are unsure of where to look for this information, your local bike shop is a great resource.

 Our mission: we build only products we love, provide incredible hospitality to our customers, and change the world by getting more people on bikes.